Website Play On Philly

 Diversity, Equity and Inclusion

-As a social justice organization, POP is committed to being a diverse and inclusive workplace.
+POP is committed to being a diverse and inclusive workplace and is actively trying to attract a wide pool of candidates.
 Discrimination against race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability or genetic information is both illegal and against our organization’s values.
-If you would like to volunteer your demographic details strictly for informational purposes, you will be invited to respond to the optional section in the job application.
+As part of our Commitment to Cultural Equity and Anti-Racism, POP is working to understand who is applying to our open positions.
+Your responses will help us to evaluate and improve our current practices.
+If you feel comfortable volunteering your demographic details strictly for informational purposes, you will be invited to respond to the optional section in the job application.

 POP is rooted in the community of Philadelphia.
 We welcome all applicants and invite our local community members to apply.
 We want to hear from you!

 In lieu of a cover letter, please be prepared to answer the following questions: [250 word maximum per response]